BenjaminKyamanywa/playground/ground_010/README.md

 # Login Module

-A use login module that requires a name and email with validation.
+A use login module that requires a name and email with validation and shows any errors in case of wrong information.

 ## 🚀 Features